holochain/docs-pages/src/concepts/4_public_data_on_the_dht.md

 ## A cloud of witnesses

 When we [laid out the basics of Holochain](../1_the_basics), we said that the second pillar of trust is **peer validation**.
-When a node is asked to store an entry, it doesn't _just_ store it---;it also checks the entry for validity.
+When a node is asked to store an entry, it doesn't _just_ store it---it also checks it for validity.
 As the entry is passed to more nodes in its neighborhood, it gathers more signatures attesting to its validity.
-As more randomly chosen witnesses validate it, its trustworthiness and the accountability of its author are strengthened.

 Before storing an entry or header, a validator checks that: